-A GPL Insurance policy is the first cover that is considered mandatory by for tour operators.
+A General Public Liability (GPL) insurance policy is the first cover that is considered mandatory for tour operators.
 This type of policy protects your company against bodily injury or property damage claims by third parties (third parties include clients and the general public), which arise out of your business’s activities or operations.
-GPL insurance also covers the legal cost of defending the company against third party claims.
+GPL insurance also covers the legal cost of defending the company against third-party claims.

 Bear in mind that in South Africa, the Constitutional Court found the amendments to the Road Accident Fund Act to be constitutional., and as a result, Passenger Liability insurance is no longer an effective risk transfer solution for Tour Operators.

 The second type of policy that should be seriously considered by all tour operators is Errors and Omissions, which is sometimes referred to as Professional Indemnity Insurance.
 Errors and Omissions Insurance protects the insured against claims that can arise from errors or failure to perform work specified in a contract, or omissions in the performance of professional duties.
 Tour operators are often required to carry Errors and Omissions Insurance in order to comply with professional association requirements, professional standards legislation or to meet the requirements of their clients.

 Do you book or sell tours online?
 Do you enable clients to enter their personal information on your website or do you receive personal information via email?

 Cyber Liability Insurance is a coverage that is considered more and more important for tour operators, especially with the increase in doing business over the Internet, including selling tours and accepting payments online.

 Do your employees lead or work on tours themselves, either locally or overseas?
 If so, they could be exposed to domestic or international threats, such as kidnapping and extortion.